-From the UTMB to the Diagonal des Fous and all the ultra trails that now criss-cross our mountains, there is one thing in common: it is crucial to take care of your feet.
+From the UTMB® to the Diagonal des Fous and all the ultra trails that now criss-cross our mountains, there is one thing in common: it is crucial to take care of your feet.
 Indeed, your success lies in the preparation and protection of your feet.
 An infected blister, a badly cut toenail or an unfortunate sprain and your dream to reach the finish line vanishes.
-One figure is key: on the UTMB, 70% of the dropouts are caused by foot-related problems or injuries.
+One figure is key: on the UTMB, 16 to 20% of the dropouts are caused by foot-related problems or injuries.

-Marie Maligorne, head of our podiatry sport centenr, and Marion Delespierre, a sports doctor and high-level ultra-trailer, have several years of experience as medical referees on the legendary Mont-Blanc loop.
+Marie Maligorne, head of our podiatry sport centenr, and Marion Delespierre, a sports doctor and high-level ultra-trailer, have several years of experience as medical referees.
 Here are their expert tips to prepare and protect your feet before and during the race.

 These tips are obviously applicable to all ultra-trails that you will participate in.